Most Peagles love playing with children and can be very gentle and affectionate!

 Do you love Peagles and want to follow some cuties on social media?
 Check out these Instagram sensations:

-- Peanut the Peagle is a fun-loving 3-year-old pup from New York City who has 365 followers.
+- Peanut the Peagle is a fun-loving 3-year-old pup from New York City.

-- Peaches the Peagle is an 8-year-old Peagle who loves spending time with his family with 96 followers.
+- Peaches the Peagle is an 8-year-old Peagle who loves spending time with his family.

 Need to find the right name for your Peagle?
 Consider one of these options: